GitLiveApp/GitLive/_sections/admin-android-studio.md

 ### Step 4

 * You will also have the option to add an issue tracker to GitLive.
 If you choose not to connect an issue tracker, you can do this at a later date through the settings menu.
-You will have the option to connect the issue tracker attached to your repository hosting service or to Jira.
+You can connect to the issue tracker attached to your repository hosting service or to Jira.
 In this case, since GitLive was set up on a Github organisation, the options are to slect Github issues or Jira.

 ![Choose Issue Tracker](/uploads/choose-issue-tracker.jpg  "Choose Issue Tracker"){:class="screenshot"}